 - Phone number or email so we can register an account.

-- Birthday so we can verify a user's age and provide an age-appropriate app experience.
+- Birthday so we can confirm a person’s age and provide an age-appropriate app experience.

-- Physical address for those who participate in the TikTok Creator Fund (for tax purposes), and for users who won a prize (for the purpose of mailing the prize to them).
+- Physical address for those who participate in the TikTok Creator Fund (for tax purposes), and for creators who won a prize (for the purpose of mailing the prize to them).

 - Payment information so we can pay creators in the TikTok Creator Fund, and for accounts that use the TikTok wallet or our virtual gifting feature.

 - Likes, shares, and search history on our app so we can recommend more relevant content.

 - Browsing history in the TikTok in-app browser to help make platform improvements, such as optimizing page load times and ad measurement.
 This is separate from and not relevant to the use of other apps on a person’s phone, including web browsers.